prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ### What "across the ecosystem" means

 Downstream projects hardcode our internal metric names and learn about a change when a user reports a dead panel. [`samber/awesome-prometheus-alerts`](https://github.com/samber/awesome-prometheus-alerts) hardcodes 37 distinct `prometheus_*` names across roughly 1,150 rule entries, spanning the same packages this proposal migrates. [`perses/community-mixins`](https://github.com/perses/community-mixins) writes metric names into Go queries.
-Neither can validate those references against anything.

-A published registry gives them something to read.
-A mixin can compare its references against the declared metrics and fail its own CI when one stops resolving, changes type or unit, or loses a label it groups by.
-That runs on the consumer's schedule and needs nothing from us beyond a fetchable registry.
-Exporters adopting the format get the same, though migrating them is out of scope.

-So "safe metric evolution across the ecosystem" means consumers detect drift themselves, and nothing more.
+Neither has an authoritative registry of our declared metrics to check those references against.

+A published registry gives downstream tooling a versioned description of metric families.
+PromQL references individual series, whose names and labels depend on the family representation.
+For example, the scrape-interval summary above is declared as `prometheus_target_interval_length_seconds`, while our mixin queries its `_sum` and `_count` series.
+Its quantile series use the family name with an additional `quantile` label; `interval` is the declared instrumentation label.
+Classic histograms also expose `_sum` and `_count`, plus `_bucket` series with an `le` label.
+Native histogram samples contain the count, sum, and buckets in a single series under the family name.
+A consumer must interpret `histogram_type` and account for scrape and ingestion configuration when mapping families to queryable series ([histogram and summary representations](https://prometheus.io/docs/practices/histograms/)).

+Labels such as `job` and `instance` come from scraping, and relabeling can change names or labels after exposition.
+Recording rules introduce further series and transform labels.
+Validating a query therefore also needs the consumer's scrape configuration and rule definitions; a label missing from the family registry is not necessarily invalid.
+Declared families can also have no samples in a particular runtime configuration.

+This proposal publishes the family registry as input to follow-on Prometheus-aware tooling; it does not implement a PromQL validator.
+Such tooling could compare covered definitions across selected versions and check a mixin's references on the consumer's schedule, using that additional context.
+Exporters adopting the format could use the same approach, though migrating them is out of scope.
+Safe evolution here means enabling consumers to detect relevant changes, without guaranteeing runtime series availability or automatically migrating queries.

 ### Rego validation policies